Frequently Asked Questions

 Is there a waiting period after taking the course before I become an official Observer?

 No. You are an official Observer the moment the course has concluded.
+Some tournaments require you to fill out an application prior to being accepted

 Is there a test I have to pass?